 On either side of the bed, the memory foam can compress to cushion pressure points and reduce the chances that you’ll wake up with back or neck pain.
 This material also reduces motion transfer so that you can keep on snoozing even if a partner or pet moves on another part of the mattress.

-Even with this slate of features, the Layla’s price tag, which includes free shipping to your front door, is just $899.
+Even with this slate of features, the Layla’s price tag, which includes free shipping to your front door, is very approachable.
 The mattress comes with a sleep trial of 120 nights with a break-in period of two weeks during which you must keep the mattress.

 An extra perk of this mattress is the lifetime warranty that covers the Layla in case there are any defects that arise in manufacturing or materials.